aspose-words/Aspose.Words-API-References/english/net/aspose.words.layout/revisionoptions/insertedtextcolor/_index.md

 title: RevisionOptions.InsertedTextColor
 linktitle: InsertedTextColor
 second_title: Aspose.Words for .NET API Reference
-description: RevisionOptions property.
+description: RevisionOptions InsertedTextColor property.
 Allows to specify the color to be used for inserted content Insertion.
 Default value is ByAuthor in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.layout/revisionoptions/insertedtextcolor/